beathyate/guachiman/README.md

 ### `#allow`

 This is what you use to set permissions.
-It takes two parameters, `group` and `permissions`, and a block.
+It takes two parameters, `group` and `permissions`, and an optional block.
-All are optional and depend on how specific you want to be.

 ### `#allow?`